hyperi-io/hyperi-pylib/STATE.md

 **Files under `/ci/` go to:** https://github.com/hypersec-io/hyperci.git

+**Important:**
+- When you `cd ci`, you are in the HyperCI repository
+- Git commands in ci/ affect the HyperCI repository ONLY
+- Always `cd ..` back to hyperlib root before committing submodule reference

 ### Commit to Hyperlib (everything else):

 **All other files** (src/, tests/, pyproject.toml, README.md, etc.) go to the hyperlib repository: